ryanborum/usf_course_availability/README.md

 **Author - Ryan Borum**
-Uses BeautifulSoup to scrape a course search web form to look for seat openings and returns the CRN numbers via Pushbullet alert
+Uses the BeautifulSoup python library to scrape a course search web form looking for seat openings and returning the CRN numbers via Pushbullet alert.
+*Note*: This will no longer be functional as the course management system has transferred to a different platform.

 **Depends On:**
 Python 3.7.2